ppodgorsek/azure-pipelines-agent/README.md

 ### Initialising a self-hosted agent pool using the placeholder mode

 In order to be used by pipelines, self-hosted agent pools must be initialised by running an agent at least once within them.
 This allows Azure Pipelines to determine the agent version, its capabilities and other metadata to allocate build jobs.

+**Placeholders are only relevant when deploying the agent to services which don't have at least one continuously-running instance, such as Azure Container Apps.**

 After creating a new agent pool, the placeholder mode can be enabled using the `AZURE_DEVOPS_AGENT_PLACEHOLDER_MODE` environment variable: